microsoft/nn-Meter/docs/builder/build_kernel_latency_predictor.md

                                   save_name=f"profiled_{kernel_type}.json")
 ```

-Note: for kernels related to conv and dwconv, our experiment results have shown that all kernels containing one conv layer or one dwconv layer have almost the same latency results.
-Thus in nn-Meter, all kernels containing one conv or dwconv layer shares the same kernel predictor.
+Note: for kernels related to `conv` or `dwconv`, our experiment results have shown that all kernels containing one `conv` layer have almost the same latency results, as `conv` layer has dominant latency.
+For example, `conv-bn-relu` has almost the same latency as `conv-block`.
+Same observation was found for `dwconv` related kernels.
+Therefore in nn-Meter, all `conv` related kernels shares the same kernel predictor, so does `dwconv` related kernels.

 ## Step 3: Initialize Kernel Latency Predictor